 The maintenance manager is a user of the system; in some cases, as often as the technicians.
-(In larger organizations, this group may also include a maintenance planner.
-The planner creates maintenance plans and the maintenance manager carries them out.)
-The maintenance manager wants a CMMS to increase his team’s “wrench time”, allowing them to get more done rather than spending a lot of time at a computer.
-He wants to know if it will meet the needs of the team and what the learning curve is, or how easy it is to use.
+In larger organizations, this group may also include a maintenance planner who coordinates maintenance activities and resources.
+Maintenance managers want the CMMS to increase the team’s wrench time and allow employees to focus on performing maintenance rather than spending time in front of a computer.
+He wants to know if it is easy to learn and use while also meeting the functional needs of his staff.
 A good CMMS should make the maintenance manager’s job easier.

 Facility, Operations, and Plant Managers

 Facility, operations, and plant managers contribute to CMMS implementation by designing processes and performance measures.
 They also share in scheduling procedures and allocating staff for projects.
-They are involved in the CMMS buying process peripherally, but don’t have a high interest in the CMMS selection.
-Facilities need to be maintained in addition to machines and the maintenance schedule affects available resources.
+Though only involved peripherally, it will be important that the CMMS will be compatible with any other systems or processes they use.